Fomode3D/Documentation/node.md

 `201` – completed successfully. </br>
 `401` – protocol error (some conditions are not met).</br>
-`409` – consensus has not been reached (some nodes doesn't approved the operation).</br>
+`409` – consensus has not been reached (some nodes haven't approved the operation).</br>
-`412` – insufficient payment possibilities (isufficient funds).</br>
+`412` – insufficient payment possibilities (insufficient funds).</br>
 `444` – the contractor is not reachable (remote node seems to be down).</br>
 `462` – no payment paths (no connection is possible between sender and receiver node).</br>
 </br>
-When receiving the code `201`, the result will also contains `transaction UUID` – UUID4 id of the transaction that was performed.
+When receiving the code `201`, the result will also contain `transaction UUID` – UUID4 id of the transaction that was performed.
 </br>
 </br>
 </br>